New York was ‘unprepared’ to respond to COVID-19, audit shows - NewsBreak

 State Comptroller Thomas DiNapoli said a “persistent lack of funding” forced the Department of Health to operate without resources that could have limited the spread of COVID-19 in care homes.
 DiNapoli and his auditors also found the Department of Health falsified COVID-19 death counts and “became entangled in the undercounting of those deaths as [Gov. Andrew Cuomo] took control of information provided to the public.
 Undercounting nursing home deaths was one of the scandals that led Cuomo to resign.

 “The pandemic was devastating and deadly for New Yorkers living in nursing homes.
 Families have a right to know if their loved one’s COVID-19 death was counted, but many still don’t have answers from the state Department of Health,” DiNapoli said.
 “Our audit findings are extremely troubling.
-The public was misled by those at the highest level of state government through distortion and suppression of the facts when New Yorkers deserved the truth.”Cuomo misrepresented COVID nursing home death toll, report finds
+The public was misled by those at the highest level of state government through distortion and suppression of the facts when New Yorkers deserved the truth.”2 years today: Timeline of key COVID moments since 1st local case

 The audit findings released by DiNapoli’s office show COVID-19 deaths in nursing homes were undercounted by at least 4,100, and at times were 50% lower than they should have been.
 Cuomo was accused of “routinely” reporting incorrect data, “inflating the perception of New York’s performance against other states.”